Free: Healthy Freezer Meals Recipe EbookGet It Now

 This post is sponsored by ChocZero.
 All opinions are my own and I only share products I personally love.
 Thanks for supporting the brands that make this site possible!

 With an ooey, gooey, crisp texture, healthy rice krispie treats taste just like the ones you knew and loved as a kid.
-Like so many of my other no bake dessert recipes, healthy rice krispy treats need minimal hands-on time before others can get their hands on them.
+Like so many of my other no bake dessert recipes including bliss balls, healthy rice krispy treats need minimal hands-on time before others can get their hands on them.
 My girls always love when I make these!

 Like my sugar-free smores bars, these healthy treats are made with sugar-free marshmallows, but they have the added bonus of protein (from the protein packed ingredients) — similar to my peanut butter protein balls, protein muffins, and protein cookies.
 But, what really sets these healthier rice krispy treats apart is the marshmallows…

 I have been whipping up homemade sugar-free marshmallows for what feels like forever, but there was always something missing — the ability to use them just like regular marshmallows!
 That’s why I was so thrilled when ChocZero made sugar-free marshmallows.
 They toast and melt just like regular ones — all with monk fruit as their natural sweetener — and they’re ideal for making all your favorite sugar-free treats!